-To minimize both the power consumption of the device and the on-chip digital noise, the active interface only powers up fully when the device is being written to, that is, on the falling edge of \overline{WR} or the falling edge of \overline{SYNC} .
+To minimize both the power consumption of the device and the on-chip digital noise, the active interface only powers up fully when the device is being written to, i.e., on the falling edge of WR or the falling edge of SYNC.

-DSP-, SPI-, MICROWIRE-COMPATIBLE SERIAL INTERFACES
+DSP, SPI, MICROWIRE COMPATIBLE SERIAL INTERFACES

 The serial interface can be operated with a minimum of three wires in standalone mode or four wires in daisy-chain mode.
 Daisy chaining allows many devices to be cascaded together to increase system channel count.
-The SER/PAR pin must be tied high and the SPI/I2C pin (Pin 97) should be tied low to enable the DSP-/SPI-/MICROWIRE-compatible serial interface.
+The SER/PAR pin must be tied high and the SPI/I2C pin (Pin 97) should be tied low to enable the DSP/SPI/MICROWIRE compatible serial interface.
 In serial interface mode, the user does not need to drive the parallel input data pins.
 The serial interface's control pins are

-SYNC, DIN, SCLK-Standard 3-wire interface pins.
-DCEN-Selects standalone mode or daisy-chain mode.
-SDO-Data out pin for Daisy-chain mode.
+SYNC, DIN, SCLK-Standard 3-Wire Interface Pins.

+DCEN-Selects Standalone Mode or Daisy-Chain Mode.

+SDO-Data Out Pin for Daisy-Chain Mode.

 Figure 3 and Figure 5 show timing diagrams for a serial write to the AD5381 in standalone and daisy-chain modes.
-The 24-bit data-word format for the serial interface is shown in Table 18.
+The 24-bit data-word format for the serial interface is shown in Table 19

-\overline{A}/B This pin selects whether the data write is to the A or B register when toggle mode is enabled.
-With toggle disabled, this bit should be set to 0 to select the A data register.
+A/B. When toggle mode is enabled, this pin selects whether the data write is to the A or B register.
+With toggle disabled, this bit should be set to zero to select the A data register.

-\mathbf{R}/\mathbf{W} is the read or write control bit.
+R/\overline{W} is the read or write control bit.

-A5 to A0 are used to address the input channels.
+A5-A0 are used to address the input channels.

-REG1 and REG0 select the register to which data is written, as shown in Table 10.
+REG1 and REG0 select the register to which data is written, as shown in Table 11.

-DB11 to .DB0 contain the input data-word.
+DB11-DB0 contain the input data-word.